Surfing: Artificial waves

 Even with artificial reefs in place, a tourist's vacation time may coincide with a "flat spell", when no waves are available.
 Completely artificial wave pools aim to solve that problem by controlling all the elements that go into creating perfect surf, however there are only a handful of wave pools that can simulate good surfing waves, owing primarily to construction and operation costs and potential liability.
 Most wave pools generate waves that are too small and lack the power necessary to surf.
 The Seagaia Ocean Dome, located in Miyazaki, Japan, was an example of a surfable wave pool.
 Able to generate waves with up to 3 m faces, the specialized pump held water in 20 vertical tanks positioned along the back edge of the pool.
 This allowed the waves to be directed as they approach the artificial sea floor.
 Lefts, Rights, and A-frames could be directed from this pump design providing for rippable surf and barrel rides.
 The Ocean Dome cost about $2 billion to build and was expensive to maintain.
 The Ocean Dome was closed in 2007.
 In England, construction is nearing completion on the Wave, situated near Bristol, which will enable people unable to get to the coast to enjoy the waves in a controlled environment, set in the heart of nature.

 There are two main types of artificial waves that exist today.
-One being artificial or stationary waves which simulate a moving, breaking wave by pumping a layer of water against a smooth structure mimicking the shape of a breaking wave.
+One type are the artificial or stationary waves which simulate a moving, breaking wave by pumping a layer of water against a smooth structure mimicking the shape of a breaking wave.
 Because of the velocity of the rushing water, the wave and the surfer can remain stationary while the water rushes by under the surfboard.
 Artificial waves of this kind provide the opportunity to try surfing and learn its basics in a moderately small and controlled environment near or far from locations with natural surf.